HDFGroup/hsds/docs/kubernetes_install_aws.md

 If you need to build and deploy a custom HSDS image (e.g. you have made changes to the HSDS code), first build and deploy the code to ECR as described in section "Building a docker image and deploying to ECR" below.
 Otherwise, the standard image from docker hub (<https://hub.docker.com/repository/docker/hdfgroup/hsds>) will be deployed.

+1. Create RBAC roles: kubectl create -f admin/kubernetes/k8s_rbac.yml

+   Note: The RBAC role enables kubernetes pods to find the internal IP addresses of other pods running in the cluster.
+This step can be skipped if only one pod will be used.
 1. Create HSDS service: `kubectl apply -f admin/kubernetes/k8s_service_lb.yml`
 2. This will create an external load balancer with an http endpoint with a public-ip.
    Use kubectl to get the public-ip of the hsds service: `kubectl get service`